HomesAce logoHomesAce

 Stay In Your Home Longer

 The average assisted living facility costs $5,350 per month or $64,200 per year.
-A one-time walk-in tub investment of $5,000 to $15,000 helps many seniors stay home for years longer.
+A walk-in tub investment of $5,000 to $15,000 may help some homeowners make their bathroom more accessible and remain at home longer.

 Joint Pain Relief